sudhendu-it/rass-gps/3-Part-1.-Hardware-Configuration.md

 ###4.
 Antenna Placement

-Make sure the Antenna is placed in an area where it has clear line of site to soem sky.
+Make sure the Antenna is placed in an area where it has clear line of site to some sky.
 GPS requires at least 3 satellite fixes in order to triangulate a geographic position and at least 4 to get an altitude deminsion.

 ![Antenna interfaces](./img/IMG_0247.jpg)